- Bahamas Airports: The Ultimate List (International & Domestic) - October 19, 2023

 So should you buy a home in The Bahamas?
 Or choose a luxury rental?
-In this article, we’ll discuss the average rental prices in The Bahamas and what makes The Bahamas a truly spectacular place to live.
+This article will cover the average rental prices in The Bahamas, what can impact these prices, and the pros and cons of living on these beautiful islands.

 What is the average rent in The Bahamas?

-The average rental price for a one-bedroom apartment is around $1,250/month across the entire country (though you may be able to find studios for $1,000/month).
+The average rental price for a one-bedroom apartment in The Bahamas is around $1,000/month across the entire country (though you may be able to find studios for less).

 Prices will differ if you’re looking for a single-bedroom apartment or are moving with a family.
-A three-bedroom in a larger city averages around $2,500.
+On average, a three-bedroom in a larger city costs around $2,500.

-The average cost of rent for 3-bedroom apartments is currently at:
+The average rent prices for 3-bedroom apartments differ by location:

-Rent might seem expensive to some expats, but if you’re coming from a big city like New York, San Francisco, or Toronto, your rent will feel equivalent or mid-priced, if not slightly cheaper.
+Rent might seem expensive to some expats, but if you’re coming from a big city like New York, San Francisco, or Toronto, these rent prices may feel equivalent or mid-priced, if not slightly cheaper.

 Still, rent can be freely negotiated between landlords and tenants, since there are no government restrictions placing limits on rental values.